-Recycle Bin is one of the default item available on Windows computer’s desktop.
-Though every user delete files/folders and send to Recycle Bin, most do not care more about optimizing the process.
+Recycle Bin is one of the default items available in Windows computer’s desktop.
+Though every user deletes files/folders and send to Recycle Bin, most do not care more about optimizing the process.
 If you are the one frequently deleting and accessing Recycle Bin, here are some useful Recycle Bin tips to improve your productivity.

 Recycle Bin Tips for Windows Users

 Though all these tips are useful to optimize your routine, deleting files from Recycle Bin will permanently remove them from your computer.
 If you frequently delete and then restore files from Recycle Bin, then do not use some of the tips like scheduling clean up or permanently deleting files bypass sending them to Recycle Bin.
 Other tips are reversible that you can reset back like earlier state like changing the icon or size.

 1. Permanently Delete Files without Going to Recycle Bin

 You can delete the files by selecting and pressing delete key or right click and choosing “Delete” option.
 By default, Windows will send the deleted files to Recycle Bin.
 You will also know that pressing “Shift + Delete” keys together will permanently delete the file with a warning.